 The Open World program is funded by the Congressional Office for International Leadership and supported in its implementation by FHI360.

-For more information about Open World, please contact Program Specialist - International Exchanges, Natalie Valenzuela at firstname.lastname@example.org or by phone at (775) 843-5894.
+For more information about Open World, please contact Dr. Carina Black at firstname.lastname@example.org.

 Apply to be a home host

-Open World delegations participate in an eight night homestay with members of the community as part of the program.
-We are currently seeking home hosts for the 2022 Open World program from October 7-15, 2022.
+Open World delegations participate in an eight-night homestay with members of the community as part of the program.
+We are currently accepting applications for home hosts for 2023 Open World programs.